SaiNithinn/sumz/readme.md

 6. 🔗 [Links](#links)
 7. 🚀 [More](#more)

-## 🚨 Tutorial

-This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a>.

 ## <a name="introduction">🤖 Introduction</a>

 Summarize any kind of article with just one click using the powerful OpenAI model.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
-It's a place where people help each other out.

 <a href="https://discord.com/invite/n6EdbFJ" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/618f4872-1e10-42da-8213-1d69e486d02e" /></a>